A simple package

 If everything works fine, you will see the following CI matrix:

-This is just a test CI matrix, let's finally publishing this package:
+This is just a test CI matrix, let's finally publish this package:

 npm version patch